Anthropology (ANTH)

 Review of the nature and history of archeology; recent theories and practical implications and applications of various methods of acquiring, analyzing, and interpreting archeological data.
 (Typically offered: Fall)

-Study of the traditional lifeways and prehistoric backgrounds of Indians living in the southern United States, including Arkansas.
+Study of the history and archeology of Native Americans living in the southeastern United States, including Arkansas.
 (Typically offered: Spring Odd Years)

 Review of the nature and history of biological anthropology; recent theories and the practical implications and applications of various methods of acquiring, analyzing, and interpreting data.
 (Typically offered: Irregular)

 Museums as ideological sites and thus as sites of potential contestation produce cultural and moral systems that legitimate existing social orders.
 This course will focus on strategies of representation and the continuous process of negotiating social and cultural hierarchies with and through objects that are displayed.
-Graduate degree credit will not be given for both ANTH 4363 and ANTH 5363.
-(Typically offered: Fall)
+Graduate degree credit will not be given for both ANTH 43603 and ANTH 53603.
+(Typically offered: Irregular)

 Intensive coverage of bioarcheological method and theory with the context of both academic and cultural resources management research.
 (Typically offered: Spring Odd Years)